whilefalse841/SRL-Car-Controller/README.md

 # SRL-Car-Controller
 Allows connection to and control of 'Shell Racing Legends' RC cars on Windows using a controller.
+Tested with Xinput (Xbox controllers).

 ![screenshot](https://raw.githubusercontent.com/whilefalse841/SRL-Car-Controller/refs/heads/main/screenshot.png)